 Straighten the edges – I find pressing the flat surface of a ruler against the edges works best.
 Brush off any excess flour.

 (7) Use the rolling pin to lightly press down on the dough along the length a few times, giving small ridges to begin with.
-This helps elongate the dough without using much pressure, and helps the butter soften just enough to roll out easily within the dough.
+This helps elongate the dough without using much pressure, and helps the butter spread just enough to roll out easily within the dough.

 (8) Lightly roll from the centre of the dough away from you before giving the dough a half-term and repeating.
-Aim for a long, narrow rectangle – about 20cm wide and almost 60cm long.
+Aim for a long, narrow rectangle – about 20cm wide and 50-60cm long.
 The key thing is the thickness, which shouldn’t be much more than 5mm thick.
 Brush off any excess flour, which you don’t want trapped inside the dough.

 NB: the trick is a slow, gentle movement with the rolling pin rather than putting too much force into it.